insarlab/MiaplPy/docs/README.md

 The workflow starts with reading coregistered SLCs, then performs an inversion to get wrapped phase time series.
 Interferograms are then unwrapped and different corrections are applied on the final time series.
-Everything is followed by defined steps in the `minopyApp.py` and the input is a text file containing adjustable options (template_file)
+Everything is followed by defined steps in the `minopyApp.py` and the input is a text file containing adjustable options (configuration file)
-Starting the software will create two templates in minopy folder: `minopyApp.cfg` and `smallbaselineApp.cfg` Use `smallbaselineApp.cfg` only for mintpy corrections.
+Starting the software will create two configuration files in minopy folder: `minopyApp.cfg` and `custom_smallbaselineApp.cfg` Use `custom_smallbaselineApp.cfg` only for mintpy corrections.

 examples:

 ```
-- minopyApp.py template_file
+- minopyApp.py config_file
-- minopyApp.py template_file --start load_slc --stop unwrap_ifgram
+- minopyApp.py config_file --start load_data --stop unwrap_ifgram
-- minopyApp.py template_file --dostep generate_ifgram
+- minopyApp.py config_file --dostep generate_ifgram
 ```

-Use `minopyApp.py template_file --runfiles` to create run files, you may then run them one by one manually
+Use `minopyApp.py config_file --runfiles` to create run files, you may then run them one by one manually

 Use `minopyApp.py -H` for a complete list of required options.